Generalized probabilities in statistical theories: Classical Probabilities

-\nd With $r$ an arbitrary constant.
-Although in principle different values of $r$ would give rise to different rules for the computation of the probability of the negation of a proposition, as taking different values of $r$ account for a rescaling of $P(a|h)$, one could as well call $P'(a|h) \equiv P(a|h)^r$ \emph{probability} and work with this function instead of $P(a|h)$.
-For simplicity, Cox decides to take $r=1$ and continue using $P(a|h)$.
+With $r$ as an arbitrary constant.
+Although,~in principle, different values of $r$ would give rise to different rules for the computation of the probability of the negation of a proposition, as~taking different values of $r$ account for a rescaling of $P(a|h)$, one could as well call $P'(a|h) \equiv P(a|h)^r$ \emph{probability} and work with this function instead of $P(a|h)$.
+For~simplicity, Cox decided to take $r=1$ and to continue using $P(a|h)$.